Nico-Shock/Ultimate-3DS-Modding-Guide/README.md

    sel disk 2  // Select the number of the SD card, e.g. Disk 2 format fs=fat32 quick

-If you have an SD card larger than 32 GB and your 3DS does not recognize it, download the program "Fat32 Format" (von beliebiger Quelle).
+If you have an SD card larger than 32 GB and your 3DS does not recognize it, download the program "Fat32 Format" (from any source).
 Select your SD card and set the size to 32768 to limit it to 32 GB.

 ## Linux: